-The Bycatch and Discard Program works on focused and cost effective ways to help fishers minimise their impact on the marine environment.
+The Bycatch and Discard Program implements cost effective ways to help fishers minimise their impact on the marine environment.

 What is bycatch?